LiUzHiAn/kdxf/pre_process/README.md

 ## Data preprocessing

-## 0. Dataset
+## 0. KDXF Dataset

-The dataset is collected by the competition offical and I have no right to redistribute to others, so please download it from [here](http://challenge.xfyun.cn/topic/info?type=ad-2021) and place it in the `data`  folder of the root directory in this repo.
+The KDXF dataset is collected by the competition official and I have no right to redistribute to others, so please download it from [here](http://challenge.xfyun.cn/topic/info?type=ad-2021) and place it in the `data`  folder of the root directory in this repo.

 The dataset structure should be similar as follows:
 ```